 VEHICLE ACCESS PERMIT

-Make sure you’ve organised a vehicle access permit from Queensland National Parks beforehand.
+Make sure you’ve organised a vehicle access permit from Queensland Parks & Wildlife Service beforehand.
 You can’t buy one at the national park (in person, I mean) but it’s easily done online or by phone.

 A Bribie Island 4WD permit will set you back about $50 and is valid for one week.
 If you’re keen to explore Bribie for longer and want to come more often, buy an annual one.
 It’s much cheaper, if you come multiple times (about $160).

-Queensland National Parks has now introduced automatic number plate recognition cameras on Bribie Island to check for valid permits when you enter the beach area.
+Queensland Parks & Wildlife Service has introduced automatic number plate recognition cameras on Bribie Island to check for valid permits when you enter the beach area.
 The cameras operate 24 hours a day.
-More details are in the FAQ document.

 TIPS FOR BEACH DRIVING